-We all know quite well how enormous the gaps between cultures can be but since we`re all people shouldn’t there be similarities, too?
-People that have travelled a lot can assure you how identical some mindsets can be and how similar traditions around the world seem.
+We all know quite well how enormous the gaps between cultures can be but since we’re all people shouldn’t there be similarities, too?
+People that have traveled a lot can assure you how identical some mindsets can be and how similar traditions around the world seem.
 But where exactly does the East meet the West?

 Traditional sports that measure strength

 Most countries around the world usually have traditions which enable males to display their strength and masculinity.
 Those games created in the past have given men the opportunity to testify their qualities, driven by another trait set in the human mind – to validate superiority.

 A game of this kind is oil wrestling in Turkey.
 Grease wrestling is a Turkish national sport.
 It is so called because the wrestlers douse themselves with olive oil.
 The wrestlers, known as pehlivan (meaning “hero” or “champion”), wear a type of hand-stitched leather trousers called a kisbet, which is traditionally made of water buffalo hide, and most recently has been made of calfskin.
 Oil wrestling festivals also take place in northern Greece in the Eastern Macedonia and West Thrace.
 In recent years, this style of wrestling has also become popular in other countries, particularly the Netherlands and Japan.

 Naadam is a traditional festival in Mongolia.
 The festival is also locally termed “the three games of men”.
 The games are Mongolian wrestling, horse racing, and archery, and are held throughout the country during midsummer.
 Mongolian traditional wrestling is an untimed competition in which wrestlers lose if they touch the ground with any part of their body other than their feet or hands.
 When picking pairs, the wrestler with the greatest fame has the privilege to choose his opponent.
 A total of 512 or 1024 wrestlers meet in a single-elimination tournament that lasts nine or ten rounds.